Patio Costs & Options Rochester NY

 The Disadvantages to using pavers for your pool patio are:

 - They can settle over time if not done correctly.

 - You can get some weeds unless you use polymeric sand.

 - Pavers are laid by hand, which can get expensive.

-- large pavers look better than small pavers when doing large areas of paving….has to do with “scale”.
+- Large pavers look better than small pavers when doing large areas of paving…. it has to do with the “scale”.

 - Always visit the showroom to choose your paver.
 Ink on paper is never a true representation of color.